01. Medical Marijuana Explained

 Mesothelioma patients can consider the use of medical marijuana to ease the symptoms of both their cancer and their traditional treatment plan prescribed by their doctor.
 For example, THC can help relieve pain, nausea and vomiting, increase appetite, reduce inflammation and ease insomnia.
 CBD can reduce anxiety and paranoia and can counteract the “high” caused by THC.

-A few studies have found that inhaled (smoked or vaporized) marijuana can be a helpful treatment for neuropathic pain or pain caused by damaged nerves.
+A few studies have found that inhaled (smoked or vaporized) marijuana can be a helpful alternative treatment for neuropathic pain or pain caused by damaged nerves.
 Nerves can become damaged as a result of chemotherapy or other cancer treatments.

 03. Side Effects & Risks